Judge blasts ninth homer as Yankees top Braves

 Montgomery retired 10 straight before allowing consecutive hits to Travis d’Arnaud and Freddie Freeman ahead of a three-run homer to Ozuna.

 Atlanta got within 8-4 on a fielding error by second baseman DJ LeMahieu.
-The Braves loaded the bases with two outs in the seventh, but Adam Ottavino retired Ozuna on a grounder to escape.
+Atlanta loaded the bases with two outs in the seventh but Adam Ottavino retired Ozuna on a grounder to escape.

 Johan Camargo and Tyler Flowers hit RBI doubles in the eighth off Luis Cessa.